Last Updated on January 23, 2023 by Anne Brock

 Tennessee is a great state for solar power because of its nice weather.
 This area has more sunny days than most states, so Tennessee residents can acquire a greater amount of solar energy and will experience fewer cloudy days.
 This higher chance of sun means that solar-powered homes will have adequate energy throughout the year.

 The Solar Energy Industries Association (SEIA) monitors solar power regulations and supports programs to facilitate the development of the solar industry.
 There are tax codes and credits that can help support the cost of switching to solar power.
+Here is a look at incentives in Tennessee, via a state resource page.

-In Tennessee, on average, the starting cost for a system supporting 6 kilowatts is around $13,900.
 If you install solar panels and take advantage of clean energy programs in the state and federal options, which are often more beneficial, you will see a return in your investment (ROI) through both the savings on your electric bill and the financial incentives available to you.

 Residential Solar Power Incentives in Tennessee